-Some centers are studying the use of oral radio-contrast agents that cause any stool remnants to be easily differentiated on the CT (known as stool tagging), but this has not become standard yet.
-Just prior to the CT scan, a tube is inserted into the rectum and air or carbon dioxide is pumped into the colon.
+A tube is inserted into the rectum and air or carbon dioxide is pumped into the colon.
 This happens just before the CT to expand the colon so that it can be more clearly seen.
-In some centers, patients are given an intravenous medication called glucagon, causing the bowel walls to relax and improve visualization, but this is becoming less common.
-No sedation is used, so patients do not require any recovery time, but some report more discomfort than TC.
+In some centers, patients are given an intravenous medication called glucagon, causing the bowel walls to relax and improve visualization, but this is now less common.
+No sedation is used, so patients do not need any recovery time, but some report more discomfort than TC.

-The technology of VC has improved rapidly and the test appears to be quite good at detecting cancers and larger polyps.
-Some physicians have suggested that smaller polyps are less likely to progress to cancer, and therefore the decreased ability to detect them may not be significant.
+VC appears to be quite good at detecting cancers and larger polyps.
+Some providers have suggested that smaller polyps are less likely to progress to cancer, and therefore the decreased ability to detect them may not be significant.
 VC is less able to detect flat lesions (also called non-polypoid lesions), which do have the risk of progressing to cancer.

 As with most colorectal cancer screening tests, it is only as good as the operator and many of the studies were performed with the best equipment and well-trained radiologists, which may overestimate how good the test is in general.
-If polyps are detected, the patient may be referred for TC for polyp removal and biopsy.
+If polyps are detected, you may be referred for TC for polyp removal and biopsy.

-There is a very small risk of bowel perforation due to the instillation of air into the bowel.
+There is a very small risk of bowel perforation while air is pumped into the bowel.
 There is concern among some experts about the lifetime dose of radiation received during this and other radiology exams, but this risk is not yet well understood.
-Because the test is a CT scan and includes other areas of the abdomen, findings outside the colon may necessitate further workup.
-As a screening method, VC should begin for average risk individuals at age 50, and although the optimal interval between screenings has not been studied, experts recommend the test be performed every 5 years.
+Because the test is a CT scan and includes other areas of the abdomen, findings outside the colon may require further workup.
+As a screening method, VC should begin for average-risk individuals at age 50.
+How often you should have this test has not been studied, but it is often recommend the test be done every 5 years.

 Double Contrast Barium Enema